GuillaumeR16/env_claims_detector/README.md

 For the first time in our analysis, the use of fine-tuning GPT-3 with the davinci model has allowed us to achieve an accuracy exceeding 90%.
 This represents an improvement of 11.33% compared to our default rate and positions this particular model as our new top performer.
 When comparing it to our previous best model from the initial table, which combined Logistic regression and DistilBert, our new model surpasses it by 2.33% in accuracy, 2.18% in precision, and 12.5% in recall.

 This outcome is not unexpected considering the fundamental structure of this model.
 As discussed in class with Prof. Michalis Vlachos, GPT-3 possesses an extensive parameter capacity, enabling it to effectively capture and comprehend complex patterns and relationships present in the data.
 This naturally leads to better results.
 However, it is worth noting that our new best model does not achieve the highest recall observed thus far.
-The model trained on a balanced trained demonstrated a recall of 85.94%.
+The model trained on a balanced dataset demonstrated a recall of 85.94%.
 The ada model also delivered promising results, albeit slightly inferior to the davinci model.

-Based on the consistent performance across all three metrics, we can conclude that theses last two models are currently the top performers.
+Based on the consistent performances across all three metrics, we can conclude that theses last two models are currently the top performers.
 Moving forward with our analysis of annual reports from different banks, we have opted to use the ada model instead of davinci due to financial considerations.
-Indeed, the davinci model incurs additional costs due to the extensive lines of code that need to be executed.
+Indeed, using the davinci model for our annual reports' analysis would induce quite important costs for us based on Openai cost structure.

 # Analysis on annual reports: